asouth/Oculus-Unity-MAX/README.md

 Oculus-Unity-MAX
 ================

-The contents of this repository provides a bridge to send head movement data between the Oculus Rift, Unity and MAX/MSP.
+The contents of this repository provides a bridge to send head movement data (yaw,pitch and roll as well as 3d co-ordinates of the player in the game world) from the Oculus Rift and Unity to MAX/MSP using UDP messaging.
 These tools have been created as product of a Royal Society Industry Research Fellowship Scheme between AECOM Ltd and AudioLab, Department of Electronics, University of York, UK.

 Disclaimer and License
 ----------------